Skip to Content

 If there’s one thing Dana, Abbey and I can all agree on, it’s that nutrition matters when it comes to workouts.
 Properly fueling your body makes a huge difference in performance and when there’s pumpkin chocolate chia pudding to help you do so, why wouldn’t you?!

 Love chia pudding?
-Check out these pumpkin pie chia pudding parfaits from last year or this layered strawberry guava chia pudding for something more fruity!
+Check out these pumpkin pie chia pudding parfaits from last year or this layered strawberry guava chia pudding and our blueberry chia pudding recipe for something more fruity!

 Pumpkin Chocolate Chia Pudding